vuejs/docs/src/api/instance-methods.md

 - **Usage:**

   Defer the callback to be executed after the next DOM update cycle.
 Use it immediately after you've changed some data to wait for the DOM update.
-This is the same as the global `Vue.nextTick`, except that the callback's `this` context is automatically bound to the instance calling this method.
+This is the same as the global `nextTick`, except that the callback's `this` context is automatically bound to the instance calling this method.

 - **Example:**